ipranavarora/ipranavarora/README.md

-Hi, I am Pranav Arora.
+Hi, my name is Pranav Arora.
-I'm a pre-final year engineering undergrad student with a passion for frontend web development.
+I'm a pre-final year engineering undergrad student with a passion for sull stack development.
 I've been in the field for more than a year now, and I've had the pleasure of working with various tech stacks.
-From crafting simple HTML, CSS, and JavaScript websites to building complex web applications with React.js, and Tailwind CSS.
+From crafting simple HTML, CSS, and JavaScript websites to building complex web applications with React.js, Node.js, MongoDB and Tailwind CSS.

 Frontend web development is a dynamic and fast-moving field, and I love keeping myself up-to-date with the latest technologies while maintaining a strong foundation in the basics.

 ## What I bring to the table:

 - 💻 Proficient in HTML, CSS, JavaScript, and React.
-- 🌐 Experienced in building web apps with React.js and Tailwind CSS.
+- 🌐 Experienced in building web apps with React.js, Node.js, MongoDB and Tailwind CSS.
 - 🎨 Skilled in designing responsive and user-friendly interfaces.
 - 📊 Interest in data structures and algorithm problems, especially in C++.
 - ☕ Knowledge of Java for versatile programming.